 Email Message Token

-Similar to the SMS method, Email message tokens require a user to enter a token that is sent to their email, sometimes this may even be a clickable link.
-While email tokens create an extra layer over solely a password, and makes it easier when deploying MFA , it still has its flaws.
+Similar to the SMS method, Email message tokens require a user to enter a token that is sent to their email; sometimes this may even be a clickable link.
+While email tokens create an extra layer over solely a password, and make it easier when deploying MFA, it still have its flaws.
 Email accounts themselves can be insecure if a user does not maintain good cyber security hygiene, and cybercriminals may even use phishing methods to get a user to reveal a code.

 Hardware Tokens